 Next day the campers all go back to our jobs as accountants, undertakers and KFC managers.

 Why am I doing this?
 Well, it’s for more than the obvious “it’s cool” reason.
-It’s also because I take playing music seriously, I’ve reached a certain level of proficiency and because the “jam” scene in Boston appears quite dead.
+It’s also because I take playing music seriously, I’ve reached a certain level of competency and because the “jam” scene in Boston appears quite dead.

 Fuck that!
 To quote a wise man, I am too old to rock and roll, too young to die.
 More later …